andreacremaschi/Syphon-virtual-screen/README.md

 - Syphon Virtual Screen.app - this is the client application.
 Just copy it in /Applications and launch (after installing the kext and reboot)

-### Binary

-As an alternative to compiling from source, you can just download the latest version from [this link](https://dl.dropboxusercontent.com/u/2764054/SVS.zip).

 ## Using custom resolutions

 To use different resolutions you can just modify the EWSyphonProxyFramebuffer/info.plist.
-You can do it:
-- before compiling the kext
-- downloading the binary and editing the kext configuration.
+You can do it both before compiling the kext or downloading the binary and editing the kext configuration.
 Here is how:

 - open the Terminal